thatsdone/junkbox/utils/mpmt/README.md

       * Runs under sbcl.
 Use quicklisp to install 'bordeaux-threads' and 'getopt'
           *  https://www.quicklisp.org/beta/index.html
       * Still buggy...
+      * Looks like the are misunderstanding regarding pass-by-value or pass-by-reference in SBCL/Common Lisp.
+Please see the comment in 'bt:make-thread' block.
+If we execute it without the '(sleep 1)', busy_worker() prints wroing 'id'.

 * Notes
   * Run the executables on a server at least 2 (v)CPUs.